 Add new Section #

-X Patient Resource Management using FHIR (PIMuF) Profile
+X Patient Resource Management Profile

 The Patient Identity Management using FHIR (PIMuF) Profile supports the creating, updating and deprecating of demographic information about a subject of care using the HL7 FHIR standard and its RESTful transactions.
 Beyond the basic create, retrieve, update and delete (CRUD) transaction set, this profile addresses important patient safety issues related to the merging of two patient demographic records that have, in error, been established for the same person.
 Leveraging the Profile’s actors and the architectural patterns that describe their operation PIMuF supports patient-safe demographic records merging by stipulating the mandatory behaviours of FHIR servers that maintain health data about the subjects of care such that no health information is “orphaned” following a merge.

-X.1 PIMuF Actors, Transactions, and Content Modules
+X.1 PRM Actors, Transactions, and Content Modules

 This section defines the actors, transactions, and/or content modules in this profile.
 General definitions of actors are given in the Technical Frameworks General Introduction Appendix A. IHE Transactions can be found in the Technical Frameworks General Introduction Appendix B. Both appendices are located at http://ihe.net/Technical_Frameworks/#GenIntro

-Figure X.1-1 shows the actors directly involved in the PIMuF Profile and the relevant transactions between them.
+Figure X.1-1 shows the actors directly involved in the PRM Profile and the relevant transactions between them.
 If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
 Actors which have a required grouping are shown in conjoined boxes (see Section X.3).

 Profile Acronym: Actor C

-Figure X.1-1:PIMuF Actor Diagram
+Figure X.1-1:PRM Actor Diagram

-Table X.1-1 lists the transactions for each actor directly involved in the PIMuF Profile.
+Table X.1-1 lists the transactions for each actor directly involved in the PRM Profile.
 To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

-Table X.1-1: PIMuF Profile - Actors and Transactions
+Table X.1-1: PRM Profile - Actors and Transactions